Konstantin-Boev/core/docs/core/03_capabilities/02_shared-contexts/shared-contexts.md

 The applications below demonstrate how to set and get context using the [`get()`](../../../reference/core/latest/shared%20contexts/index.html#!API-get) and [`set()`](../../../reference/core/latest/shared%20contexts/index.html#!API-set) methods of the Shared Contexts API.

-Create a context value in App B (any object) and set the "G42Core" context by clicking the "Set" button.
+Create a value in App B (any string) that will be assigned to a pre-defined property in the context object and set the "G42Core" context by clicking the "Set Context" button.
 Click "Get Context" in App A to print the current value of the shared context object.

 <!-- example 14 -->